DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 ---
 layout: post
 title: Yes, you can live in Dallas without a car.
-That's not the right question.
+Here's what you should be asking...
 subtitle: Needing a car is the default in this city, but Dallas has the ingredients for living car-light or car-free.
 author: hexel